Explicit desingularisation of Kummer surfaces in characteristic two via specialisation: Kummer surfaces over fields of characteristic two

-\begin{theorem} Following the same notation as in Section \ref{sectionsp}, for a general genus two curve $\calC$ over a perfect field of characteristic two, inside of the subspace $\Ltwo(-2\calJ[2])$ of sections vanishing on the $2$-torsion points with multiplicity at least two, there is a subspace of dimension six which generates an embedding of a surface in $\mathbb{P}^5$ as the complete intersection of three quadrics.
-This surface $Y$ is a partial desingularisation of the quartic model of a Kummer surface and has the following singularities: \begin{itemize} \item If $\calJ$ is ordinary, $Y$ has twelve singularities of type $A_1$. \item If $\calJ$ is almost ordinary, $Y$ has two singularities of type $D_4^0$ and two singularities of type $A_3$. \item If $\calJ$ is supersingular, $Y$ has an elliptic singularity of type $A_{\ast,o}+A_{\ast,o}+A_{\ast,o}+A_{\ast,o}+A_{\ast,o}$ in Laufer's notation \cite[Table 3]{Laufer1977OnSingularities}. \end{itemize} Furthermore, this embedding can be defined explicitly over the field of definition of the curve, and it can also be found by specialising from characteristic zero. \end{theorem} As mentioned in the introduction, Katsura and Kondō used the theory of line complexes to obtain similar results for Kummer surfaces that do not necessarily come from the Jacobians of genus two curves \cite{Katsura2023KummerTwo}.
-Furthermore, for Kummer surfaces coming from the Jacobians of ordinary genus two curves, they proved that $\Ltwo(-2\calJ[2])$ has exactly dimension six.
+\begin{theorem} Let $\calC$ be a genus-two curve over a perfect field of characteristic two, and let $X=\Jacc/\langle\iota\rangle$.
+Inside the subspace $\Ltwo(-2\Jacc[2])$ of sections vanishing on the $2$-torsion with multiplicity at least two, there exists a six-dimensional subspace whose associated linear system embeds a surface $Y\subset\mathbb{P}^5$ as the complete intersection of three quadrics.
+The resulting surface $Y$ is a partial desingularisation of $X$ and has the following singularities: \begin{itemize} \item If $\Jacc$ is ordinary, $Y$ has twelve singularities of type $A_1$. \item If $\Jacc$ is almost ordinary, $Y$ has two singularities of type $D_4^0$ and two singularities of type $A_3$. \item If $\Jacc$ is supersingular, $Y$ has an elliptic singularity of type $A_{\ast,o}+A_{\ast,o}+A_{\ast,o}+A_{\ast,o}+A_{\ast,o}$ in Laufer's notation \cite[Table 3]{Laufer1977OnSingularities}. \end{itemize} Furthermore, this embedding can be defined explicitly over the field of definition of the curve by considering the reduction modulo two of the characteristic zero model. \end{theorem} As mentioned in the introduction, Katsura and Kondō used the theory of line complexes to obtain similar results for Kummer surfaces that do not necessarily come from the Jacobians of genus two curves \cite{Katsura2023KummerTwo}.
+Furthermore, for Kummer surfaces coming from the Jacobians of ordinary genus two curves, they proved that $\Ltwo(-2\Jacc[2])$ has exactly dimension six.
 The advantages of the method described in this article are that the scheme models that have been computed are defined over the field of definition of the curve, which is not always the case for the models of Katsura and Kondō, they have simpler equations, and also work for Jacobians of supersingular genus two curves.
-In Section \ref{PS}, we will provide the changes of coordinates that connect these scheme models with Katsura and Kondō's.\\